 Penny stocks are the source of some of the biggest FOMO (fear of missing out) regrets.
-Who would not have wanted to have invested $100 in Netflix when it was trading for $1 in 2003.
-The stock cracked $5 a decade ago.
+Who would not have wanted to have invested $100 in Netflix when it was trading for $1 in 2003?
 Today, after several stock splits, those 100 shares would be worth over $30,000.

 The opportunity to support an early-stage media or biotech company is one of the many reasons investors are excited about penny stocks.
-Because penny stocks trade for a few dollars, and many for less than a dollar, the upside potential is huge.
-More pre-IPO companies, meanwhile, are trading up in the private market before they go public, shrinking the potential post-IPO gains.
-Penny stocks sell shares for less than $5 in companies that could be an Amazon one day.
+Because for the many penny stocks trade for a few dollars, and many for less than a dollar, the upside potential is huge.

 Penny stocks are stocks with a market capitalization of less than $300 million.
 These small caps typically trade for less than $5 a share.
 They are categorized as:

-Microcap stocks – Stocks that have market caps between $50 and $300 million
+Microcap stocks – Stocks that have market caps of $50 – $300 million